 This stone statue bird bath may not be for everyone, but the wide basin and the flowers at the bottom make it a nice decoration piece.

-Similar to the gnome style bird bath further above, some birds might be a little too scared though to approach this structure.
+It’s similar to the gnome-style bird bath further above, but some birds might be a little too scared to approach this structure.

 17. DIY Concrete Leaf Birdbath